-The Wesleyan Astronomy Department provides outstanding opportunities for undergraduates who wish to major in this fascinating subject.
-Our unique program blends course work with research experiences, providing students with access to professional-level telescopes, instrumentation, and computing facilities.
-Our faculty work one-on-one with undergraduates as they investigate current research topics.
-Students who major in Astronomy go on to PhD programs, including some of the best in the country, or to a variety of rewarding careers both in and out of science.
+The Wesleyan Astronomy Department provides outstanding opportunities for undergraduates interested in this fascinating subject.
+Our unique program blends course work with research experiences and provides students with access to professional-level telescopes.
+Faculty work one-on-one with undergraduates as they investigate current research topics.
+Students who major in Astronomy often go on to PhD programs, including some of the best in the country, as well as a range of careers in data science, education and public outreach, systems engineering, and more.
 The major itself consists of six Astronomy courses - two gateway courses, ASTR 155 and 211, and four advanced 200-level courses - as well as several supporting Math and Physics courses.
 Below is an example eight-semester plan for the Astronomy major.

-Semester 1 Semester 2 Semester 3 Semester 4 ASTR 155 ^a /elective PHYS 113 MATH 121 GenEd ^b PHYS 116 MATH 122 GenEd ^b elective ASTR 155 ^a /elective PHYS 213 MATH 221 GenEd ^b ASTR 211 PHYS 214 MATH 222 ^c GenEd ^b Semester 5 Semester 6 Semester 7 Semester 8 ASTR 2XX PHYS 324 ^c PHYS 215 GenEd ^b ASTR 2XX PHYS 313 ^c MATH 229 ^c /elective GenEd ^b ASTR 2XX ASTR 409 ^d ASTR 430 ^e PHYS 315 ^c elective ASTR 2XX ASTR 410 ^d ASTR 431 ^e PHYS 316 ^c elective
+Semester 1 Semester 2 Semester 3 Semester 4 ASTR 155°/elective PHYS 113 MATH 121 GenEd b PHYS 116 MATH 122 GenEd b elective ASTR 155°/elective ASTR 210° PHYS 213 MATH 221 GenEd b ASTR 211 PHYS 214 MATH 222 d GenEd b Semester 5 Semester 6 Semester 7 Semester 8 ASTR 2XX PHYS 324 d PHYS 215 GenEd b ASTR 2XX PHYS 313 d MATH 229 d /elective GenEd b ASTR 2XX ASTR 409° ASTR 430 f PHYS 315 d elective ASTR 2XX ASTR 410° ASTR 431 f PHYS 316 d elective

-^a ASTR 155 can be taken in the first or third semester.
+&lt;sup>a ASTR 155 can be taken in the first or third semester.
 The major can be completed either way, provided that PHYS 113/116 and MATH 121/122 have been taken (or placed out of) prior to Semester 3.